Sunset Key

 Its closest neighbor is Wisteria Island, about 200 yd north.

 History

 Sunset Key's official name is Tank Island.
 The United States Navy constructed Tank Island to serve as a fuel tank depot during the Cold War.
 Dredging began in 1965 to form the island as well as to build passageways for submarines and other large vessels.
 However, the Navy's plans changed and the island saw little military action.
 Only two of the twelve planned fuel tanks were constructed, and although the fuel lines were run, the tanks were never filled.

-In 1986, the government sold Tank Island and other anchorages in Key West in an auction to developer Pritam Singh.
-In 1988, the tanks were dismantled while the remaining fuel lines served as conduits for water, sewage, and utilities.
-Power cables were later laid alongside the existing fuel pipes.

 In 1994, the island was sold and renamed Sunset Key.
-The island is now owned by Tom Walsh, who also owns the Margaritaville Key West Resort & Marina.
+The island is now owned by Tom Walsh, who also owns the Opal Key Resort & Marina.